robvclarke/Portfolio-2-Javascript/README.md

 This video was helpful figuring out how to get URL parameters from javascript to get the final score onto the gameover sand quizcomplete screens [Youtube Tutorial](https://www.youtube.com/watch?v=j3-LV3XxhVg&ab_channel=ProcureEminence)

 This video was very helpful in figuring out how to create 8bit style graphics in Adobe Illustrator [Youtube Tutorial](https://www.youtube.com/watch?v=krTF_DLe96c&ab_channel=MakeItPOP)

+## Acknowledgements

+I would like to thank my mentor Reuben for his help on this project.
+I would like to thank my friends and family for testing the project for me and providing feedback.